python-cmd2/cmd2/.github/CONTRIBUTING.md

 contains configuration for using `uv` in it's `pyproject.toml` file  which  makes it extremely easy to setup a `cmd2` development environment using `uv`.

-To create a virtual environment and install everything needed for `cmd2` development using `pipenv`, do the following from a GitHub checkout:
+To create a virtual environment and install everything needed for `cmd2` development using `uv`, do the following from a GitHub checkout:

 ```sh